Mina Barrio

 Q. A must-do bike ride in your city?

-Without a doubt, riding along the river at sunset is my favorite - cruising down the riverside near the city center, passing La Cartuja, Triana Bridge, and Torre del Oro… HIGHLY RECOMMENDED!
+Without a doubt, riding along the river at sunset is my favourite - cruising down the riverside near the city centre, passing La Cartuja, Triana Bridge, and Torre del Oro… HIGHLY RECOMMENDED!